-This course will allow students to engage critically with key historical, cultural, and conceptual developments in Persian history and civilization.
-They will study the texts (in translation) and aspects of the material culture of Iran in order to analyze the methodologies of specific writers, historians, historiographers, artists, patrons, or audiences who crafted various cultural signifiers.
-In the process students will be encouraged to situate those developments within their specific historical and cultural contexts.
+This course will allow students to engage with key historical, cultural, and conceptual developments in Persian history and civilization.
+They will study the texts (in translation) and material culture of Iran in order to analyze the methodologies of specific writers, historians, historiographers, artists, patrons, or audiences who crafted various cultural signifiers, and they will be encouraged to set those developments within their specific historical and cultural contexts.
 In this way, students will gain an understanding of how Persia developed, both as a nation and as a concept.
 This course will develop the students' analytical skills and their ability to read historical texts and literary texts, together with visual images, closely and meaningfully.
-The course also aims to bring students an awareness of how Iran influenced, and was influenced by, other societies, and identify the changing role the country has played on the international scene.
+The course also aims to bring students an awareness of how Iran affected, and was influenced by, other societies, and emphasize the role the country has played in the international sphere.

 Entry Requirements (not applicable to Visiting Students)

 Information for Visiting Students